LalieA/Workshop_AI_Protected_Realm/README.md

 sudo ip a add 50.50.50.36/24 dev <eth_interface>
 ```

-1. Let the board start (~30sec) and try to ping it:
+4. Let the board start (~30sec) and try to ping it:

 ```
 ping 50.50.50.47
 ```

+> [!NOTE]
-You should now be able to get a PONG response from the board.
+> You should now be able to get a PONG response from the board.
-If it is not the case, please call us.
+> If it is not the case, please call us.

-> [!IMPORTANT]
-> The date could not be set on the board, so call us when you have completed this step so we can check and update it if needed.

 Now that the board is set up, let's configure server-side services.
 From your computer: